 KIDS REPEAT EACH WORD INDIVIDUALLY: Saving money helps us all.

 VIGELAND: The principal at KIPP Raices, Amber Young, launched the public charter school's new money education program earlier this year.

 AMBER YOUNG: I think if you start instilling the importance of saving beginning at that age, it just becomes a part of who they are and how they think.
-So we’re not getting into detailed concepts quite yet about budgeting.
-But just sort of pennies piling up, what you can do with that over time, that’s a concept that our students can really grasp.
+So we're not getting into detailed concepts quite yet about budgeting.
+But pennies piling up over time, that's a concept that our students can really grasp.